-- Car parking provision will be considered as part of the overall package of measures that impact on the need to travel resulting from the development.
-Proposals should include adequate levels of car parking for residential development or measures to promote lower levels of car ownership. - For commercial development, car parking provision should be in line with local authority maximum standards. - 3.
-The amount of surface and on-street car parking should be minimised wherever possible and innovative solutions to the provision of car and cycle parking are encouraged as informed by the Transport Strategy.
-Measures could include the creation of new car clubs or the extension of existing car clubs, by providing additional vehicles in appropriate locations and access to membership, to cover the regeneration area. - 4.
-All new development proposals will be required to provide adequate, appropriate and secure cycle storage facilities.
+- 9. Car parking provision will be considered as part of the overall package of measures that impact on the need to travel resulting from the development.
+Proposals should include adequate levels of car parking for residential development or measures to promote lower levels of car ownership. - 10.
+For commercial development, car parking provision should be in line with local authority maximum standards. - 11.
+The amount of surface and on-street car parking should be minimised wherever possible and innovative solutions to the provision of car and cycle parking are encouraged as informed by the Shoreham Harbour Transport Strategy.
+Measures could include the creation of new car clubs or the extension of existing car clubs, by providing additional vehicles in appropriate locations and access to membership, to cover the regeneration area. - 12.
+All new development proposals will be required to provide adequate, appropriate and secure cycle parking and storage facilities.

-3.6 Flood risk
+3.6 Objective 6: Flood risk and sustainable drainage

-Objective 6 - Flood risk: To reduce the risk of flooding and adapt to climate change
+To reduce the risk of flooding and adapt to climate change

 To ensure that development avoids and reduces the risks from flooding and impacts on coastal processes and that risks are not increased elsewhere as a result.
 To ensure that appropriate and comprehensive flood infrastructure is delivered.
+To ensure surface water run-off and water pollution have been reduced by the introduction of sustainable drainage systems.

 - 3.6.1 Parts of the regeneration area are at a high risk of flooding due to the proximity to the coastline and the River Adur, exacerbated by the low lying topography of some sites.
 This is especially true for the Western Harbour Arm, parts of Aldrington Basin, Southwick and Portslade beaches as well as the port operational area. - Tidal flooding presents the most 3.6.2 significant risk to the area.
 The Adur & Worthing and Brighton & Hove Strategic Flood Risk Assessments identify a number of sites located within Tidal Flood Zones 2, 3a, 3b and Nonfunctional Flood Zone 3b.
 This latter category recognises that some sites have the same risk of tidal flooding as Flood Zone 3b but do not have a significant storage or conveyance potential which materially impacts flood risk elsewhere.
-In addition to this tidal flood risk, some areas are also affected by fluvial and surface water flooding. - Working closely with the Environment 3.6.3 Agency, the partnership has prepared a Flood Risk Management Guide SPD which sets out the types of flood risk present in the harbour area, the vision for a comprehensive flood defence network along the Western Harbour Arm and the requirements of developers in relation to mitigating flood risk in the regeneration area.
+In addition to this tidal flood risk, some areas are also affected by fluvial and surface water flooding. - Working closely with the Environment 3.6.3 Agency, the partnership has prepared a Shoreham Harbour Flood Risk Management Guide SPD which sets out the types of flood risk present in the harbour area, the vision for a comprehensive flood defence network along the Western Harbour Arm and the requirements of developers in relation to mitigating flood risk in the regeneration area.
 This guide has been adopted by both Adur and Brighton & Hove councils.
-A key consideration of the SPD is the impact that climate change will have on rising sea levels, storm frequency and storm magnitude. - 3.6.4 Brighton & Hove City Council, in partnership with Adur District Council and the Environment Agency have produced the Brighton Marina to River Adur Coastal Strategy Study.
+A key consideration of the SPD is the impact that climate change will have on rising sea levels, storm frequency and storm magnitude. - 3.6.4 Brighton & Hove City Council, in partnership with Adur District Council and the Environment Agency, has produced the Brighton Marina to River Adur Coastal Strategy Study.
 This document examines how the stretch of coastline between Brighton Marina and the River Adur (up to the Canal lock gates in Southwick) will change over the next 100 years.
 This includes identifying erosion and flood mitigation measures that need to be delivered over this period.